Elementalist PVP – Fire Staff and Ice Gauntlet

-Ice Gauntlet – Keen, Enchanted, Refreshing Move
+Ice Gauntlet – Keen, Vicious, Keenly Empowered

 All of your jewelry will need to be custom-crafted.
 The perks for each piece are in order of importance from right to left so you can prioritize obtaining them

-Consumables on this build are pretty Strait forward.
+Consumables on this build are pretty straight forward.
 You will want one of each type of Infused potion on your bar (Health, Mana, and Regen) and a Stack of Hearty Meals.
 When your Health pots are on cooldown, you should use an Infused Regeneration Potion and Hearty Meal together while kiting away to increase survivability and reduce time out of the fight.